 But when it comes to breathing, you should get behind the wheel now and then.
 A Science study found that the nerves that govern breathing in the brains of mice are also connected to the brain's arousal center.
 This means that deep breathing may make people feel calmer because it slows brain activity.
 Now I understand why the first step in meditation is to focus on the breath.

 I also wonder if the converse is true: whether by hyperventilating you can grow more aroused.
-I'll try that tonight and see if tomorrow morning I wake up with a pup tent once again.
+I'll try this tonight and see if tomorrow morning I can raise my pup tent once again.